zzjabe/3018_E_Commerce_API/new-component-plan.md

 5. Apply upload in productRoutes.

-6. Test by using Postman.
+6. Test by using Postman and supertest.